brianr747/platform/README.md

 would be on fixed income calculations (e.g., calculating total returns from par coupon data, forward rate approximations, etc.)

+## Big Refactoring (1)

+**UPDATE 2019-05-09** The refactoring discusses here has been completed.

+The refactoring has been completed.
+The package has been renamed and split into *econ_platform_core* and *econ_platform*.
+- Initially, *econ_platform_core* has the bulk of the code, and the platform logic.
+It only depends on *pandas* and the Python standard libraries.
+It should install cleanly on any Python 3.7+ with *pandas*.
+- The package *econ_platform* has extensions.
+These mainly represent managers for data providers, as well as databases.
+Each will have its own API, and the *econ_platform_core* could have a very large number of dependencies.
+The extension loading skips over failed extension imports, so users only have to worry about installing API's they need.

+There has also been a serious code clean up.
+For example, classes are used to manage the variety of tickers used in the platform.
+Unit test coverage is being thrown over the project.

 ## Comments

 With a fair amount of effort, users could replicate my examples.
 However, there will be example wrappers for various web interfaces